mumuki/cspec/README.md

 } end
 ```

 Inside it, you have to write the assertions about the behaviour you want to test.
-In order to do that CSpecs has a set of basic operations to do that - **shoulds**
+In order to do that cspec has a set of basic operations to do that, the `should` statements.

 ###should

-Each **should** is an assertion, that expects 2 values.
-The former is the actual value and the latter, the expected one.
+Each `should` is an assertion, that expects 2 values.
+The first is the actual value and the second, the expected one.

 ```C
 should_bool(<actual_boolean>) be equal to(<expected_boolean>);